kujinwei/icoolgo/README.md

 icoolgo
 =======

-An android application for Chinese Go game
+An android application for Chinese Go game.
+It can read sgf, gib file.